 Carbon Monoxide Lawsuits

-Carbon Monoxide Lawsuits often focuses on the owners of buildings and the contractors who installed heating appliances, particularly hot water heaters.
+Carbon Monoxide Lawsuits often focuses on hotels, the owners of buildings and the contractors who installed heating appliances, particularly hot water heaters and boilers.
 Any person or entity who either owned the place where carbon monoxide poisoning occurred or installed or maintained the gas burning appliances in a building, can be found liable for the poisoning.
 In one of the Brain Injury Law Group’s carbon monoxide lawsuits, fault was asserted against the owner of a Days Inn hotel and two different HVAC (heating, ventilating and air conditioning) contractors.
-All three paid substantial sums to avoid a trial.It is easy for most people to see how the owner of a hotel could be found at fault for failing to protect the hotel guests form carbon monoxide poisoning.
+All three paid substantial sums to avoid a trial.It is easy for most people to see how the owner of a hotel could be found at fault for failing to protect the hotel guests from carbon monoxide poisoning.
 Carbon monoxide poisoning does not happen without fault and while it is an invisible, odorless gas, there is almost always some warning or notice that it could become a problem.
 Often the contractors will be aware of negative pressure problems in ventilating appliances, but don’t articulate that such negative pressure problems will ultimately result in carbon monoxide exposure.
 As stated by one hot water heater manufacturer in its operators manual:

 WARNING – Adequate clean combustion air must be provided to the appliance.
 Under no circumstances should the appliance ever be under a negative pressure.
 Particular care should be taken when exhaust fans, compressors, air handling units, etc. may rob air from the appliance.
 The combustion air supply must be completely free of any chemical or fumes, which may be corrosive to the boiler.
 Some common chemical fumes to avoid are fluorocarbons and other halogenated compounds, most commonly present as refrigerants or solvents, such as Freon, trichloroethylene, perchlorethylene, chlorine, etc. These chemicals, when in contact with the equipment or when burned, form acids which quickly attack the tubes, flue collector, stack and other appliance and auxiliary equipment.
 The result of inadequate clean combustion air or negative pressure can be premature unwarranted product failure or unsafe operation producing carbon monoxide that could escape into the building.
 Exposure to carbon monoxide can lead to injury or death.